my-devices/meta-gateway-docker/README.md

 ```

 You must replace the value for `DOMAIN` with your specific domain ID which you can
 find in the macchina.io REMOTE Server's web application.
+It's also possible to leave
+the DOMAIN environment variable unset.
+In this case, when logging in to the gateway,
+it will obtain the default domain assigned to the user account from the macchina.io
+REMOTE server.

 Getting the network configuration right can be a bit tricky, as the *Gateway* running in
 the Docker container must be able to connect to network services provided by other containers,